How cyber secure is your company?

 As a participant, you must be a production company within the SME category (max 250 employees), and then you must be a supplier to – or have a relationship with either the defense industry or the IT and communication technology industry.

-The project is supported by The Danish Industry Foundation, and it costs nothing for your company to participate.
+The project is supported by The Danish Industry Foundation, and therefore it’s free for your company to participate.
 However, you must be willing to spend time internally in the company on the task and the process.

 Participant requirements